timofeysie/vite-project/README.md

 This also shows how ChatGPT can lead you down the garden path.
 I will accept the warning for now and come back to that when I have time later.

+An update on this issue is that it was also not working for unit tests to determine the selected program, so I ended up changing the name to "center" and the warnings went away and the tests passed.

 ## The Specification

 The challenge calls for two pages.